Pan Seared Red Snapper In Vera Cruz Style

-The first time when I saw it, the pink color fish, lightly grilled (I bet those appetizing grilled marks are highly potent) with Asian sauces and plated with loads of veggies on side, I was charmed by its beauty.
-For next few minutes I was staring at it rather than eating or forking it.
+Years back, when for the first time I saw it, the pink color fish, lightly grilled (I bet those appetizing grilled marks are highly potent) with Asian sauces and plated with loads of veggies on side, I was charmed by its beauty.
+For the next few minutes I was staring at it rather than eating or forking it.
 My new husband was highly perplexed, it was our first dining out together on some beach at Goa.

 - Red snapper (steak cut) : 4 piece